Skip Navigation or Skip to Content

 When Does a Retirement Plan Require an Audit?

-Plans with more than 120 eligible participants at the beginning of the plan year automatically fall under the audit requirement with no applicable exceptions.
-If at the inception year of a plan the beginning of year participant count is over 100 an audit is required.
+Plans with more than 120 participants at the beginning of the plan year automatically fall under the audit requirement with no applicable exceptions.
+If, at the inception year of a plan, the end-of-year participant count is over 100, an audit is required.
 Plans with fewer than 100 participants are exempt from the Department of Labor audit requirement.
-If a plan currently has 100-120 eligible participants but exceeded 120 participants in the prior year, an audit is required until the eligible participant count falls below 100.
-If a prior year audit was not required and the plan has 100-120 eligible participants, the plan administrator can elect to undergo an audit, but it is not required by the Department of Labor.
+If a plan currently has 100-120 participants but exceeded 120 participants in the prior year, an audit is required until the participant count falls below 100.
+If a prior year audit was not required and the plan has 100-120 participants, the plan administrator can elect to undergo an audit, but it is not required by the Department of Labor.

 Still unsure if your retirement plan needs an audit?
 Contact us for a second opinion or an independent review of your situation.